IgniteUI/indigo-design-docfx/en/components/banner.md

 ## Message

 The Banner's Message consists of an Icon and a Text field.
 It uses a smart layout in Sketch to let you hide one or the other by setting it to ~No Symbol, and a Stack in Adobe XD that takes care of the layout automatically as you add or delete components.
+In Figma, when you show/hide elements, the auto layout feature will reposition the remaining elements accordingly.

 <img class="responsive-img" src="../images/banner_message.png" srcset="../images/banner_message@2x.png 2x" />

 ## Actions

 The Actions area contains two Button components by default.
 If you only need one or want to remove both of them, set them to ~No Symbol in Sketch and the smart layout will adjust everything.
 In Adobe XD you can achieve the same by deleting the unnecessary button layers and rely on the Stack applied to adjust the interface, but on top of that you can even add more actions or use different components by dragging them into the Actions area from the Libraries panel.
+In Figma, to manage the actions displayed in the Banner, you can choose which one to keep and hide the other from the layers panel.
+If you don't need any actions, you can hide the entire group, named "Actions", which will automatically adjust the size of the Banner.

 <img class="responsive-img" src="../images/banner_actions.png" srcset="../images/banner_actions@2x.png 2x" />